What Is the Bulk Amount of Drugs in Ohio?

 Controlled substance cases can be complicated, and it might be difficult to understand your charges or the penalties you are facing.
 If you have been accused, speak with a criminal defense lawyer about your case.

-At Patituce & Associates, our Cleveland team has handled a range of complex drug crimes matters and are prepared to defend you.
-Contact us at (440) 471-7784 today.
+At Patituce & Associates, our Cleveland team has handled a range of complex drug crimes matters and are prepared to defend you. at (440) 771-1175 today.